spotify/apps-tutorial/README.md

 # Spotify Apps API Tutorial

-This is a Spotify App that explains shows useful code snippets that can help you make [Spotify Apps](https://developer.spotify.com/technologies/apps/).
+This is a Spotify App that shows useful code snippets that can help you build [Spotify Apps](https://developer.spotify.com/technologies/apps/).
 It uses the most recent version of the Spotify Apps API.

 ## Installation